dev-1-lp-dollar/UMIPs/UMIPs/umip-uni-v2-wbtc-eth.md

      167105037364529719
      ```

-3) Third, query the price of USDETH.
+3) Third, the price of USDETH must be queried.
 The price of USDETH is used to calculate the value of the claimable WETH reserves.
 The methodology is similar to [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md), with a different exchange list and decimal precision.

     Base Currency: USD
     Quote Currency: ETH